 What is an Exit Interview?

-Once EPI requirements are successfully completed, an Exit Interview is scheduled to review instructional evaluation sheets, FTCE score sheets and other evidence of the satisfactory completion of the program.
-Following the successful Exit Interview, DOE paperwork is sent to the state requesting a professional Florida Teaching Certificate be awarded to the Teacher Candidate.
+Toward the end of the program, EPI students must schedule an Exit Interview to review course evaluation sheets, FTCE score sheets and other evidence of the satisfactory completion of the program.
+DOE paperwork (CT133) is then sent to the state requesting a professional Florida Teaching Certificate be awarded to the Teacher Candidate.